XLSForm/xlsform.github.io/_sections/home-english.md

 ### Image

-To upload an image file the **image** question type can be used.
-To ensure the images are not too large, you can optionally set the **max-pixels** parameter which will automatically downsize the uploaded image to match the largest side of the image with the pixel value provided.
+The image question type can be used to upload an **image** file.
+To ensure the images are not too large, you can optionally set the **max-pixels** parameter, which will automatically downsize the uploaded image to match the largest side of the image with the pixel value provided.

 | type  | name |  label          | parameters      |
 | ----- | ---- | --------------- | --------------- |